-The licensee shall prepare the plan after consultation with the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, the Maine Department of Marine Resources, the Maine Atlantic Salmon Authority, and the Maine Department of Environmental Protection.
-The licensee shall include with the plan documentation of consultation, copies of comments and recommendations on the completed plan after it has been prepared and provided to the agencies, and specific descriptions of how the agencies' comments are accommodated by the plan.
-The licensee shall allow a minimum of 30 days for the agencies to comment and to make recommendations before filing the plan with the Commission.
+The licensee shall prepare the plan after consultation with the U.S. Fish and Wildlife Service and the Maine Department of Inland Fish and Wildlife.
+The licensee shall include with the plan documentation of consultation with the agencies before preparing the plan, copies of agency comments or recommendations on the completed plan after it has been prepared and provided to the agencies, and specific descriptions of how all the agency comments were accommodated by the plan.
+The licensee shall allow a minimum of 30 days for the agencies to comment and to make recommendations prior to filing plans with the Commission.
 If the licensee does not adopt a recommendation, the filing shall include the licensee's reasons, based on project-specific information.